iSensUIUC/aruco-detection/README.md

 ## Pose Estimation
 This is done via the detect_marker.py script.
 It reads the calibration matrices stored in realSenseCal.npy and uses those as inputs to the cv2.aruco.detectMarkers() function to determine the location of all markers in the frame.

+## How to run
+Step 1: Run calibrate_cam.py with the correct calibration images for your camera.
+This only needs to be done once.

+Step 2: Keep the marker within camera view and run detect_marker.py.
+This will store a steady stream of [x,y,z] coordinates in a csv file.